 Tubal ligations cause interruptions in the fallopian tube that prevent sperm and egg from meeting.
 These procedures can be reversed and offer couples a “more natural” means of conception.
 There are many considerations when deciding between IVF and tubal reversal.
 Dr. Zeringue has extensive experience performing the surgery known as bilateral tubal anastomosis (BTA) and can provide you more information about your options.
 More information.

 Many women are not aware of the extreme effect that age can have on fertility.
 Women are born with all the eggs they will ever have in their lifetime.
-This pool of eggs declines continuously throughout a woman's life.
-The effects can be seen in a woman's early 30's and becomes a common problem in women 35 and over.
+This pool of eggs declines continuously throughout a woman’s life.
+The effects can be seen in a woman’s early 30’s and becomes a common problem in women 35 and over.
 By the time a woman reaches 40 she will have a drastic reduction in her chances of becoming pregnant.
 This reduction in pregnancy is due to fewer available eggs and a reduction in egg quality.
 As the eggs age, the biologic process used to divide the cell becomes less efficient.
 This leads to non-viable eggs and an increase in chromosomal abnormalities.
-While there are tests to estimate a woman's potential to produce eggs, there is not a very effective treatment to overcome this decline in egg function.
+While there are tests to estimate a woman’s potential to produce eggs, there is not a very effective treatment to overcome this decline in egg function.
+Collecting eggs over multiple IVF cycles will improve the odds of finding a normal egg that can be used to make a successful pregnancy.
 Click here for more information about advanced maternal age (AMA), also known as advanced reproductive age.